Sacroiliac Joint Injection

 If you get steroid medicine in your shot, you may have some side effects.
 These include

-temporary increases in blood sugar levels for 1 to 2 days, an allergic reaction, and
+short-term (temporary) increases in blood sugar levels for 1 to 2 days, an allergic

 You may have other risks based on your specific situation and other health problems.